OSGeo/gdal/doc/source/drivers/raster/nitf.rst

 .. versionadded:: 3.7

+- .. oo:: VALIDATE
+     :choices: YES, NO
+     :default: NO

-- **VALIDATE=YES/NO**: Whether TRE and DES content should be validated upon dataset opening.
+     Whether TRE and DES content should be validated upon dataset opening.
 If errors are found, CE_Failure errors are emitted, but dataset opening does not fail, unless the FAIL_IF_VALIDATION_ERROR=YES open option is set.
      Note that validation is partial, and limited to the constraints documented in the nitf_spec.xml configuration file.
      Details of errors are also logged in ``<error>`` elements in the ``xml:TRE`` and ``xml:DES`` metadata domains.

-  Default is NO.
+- .. oo:: FAIL_IF_VALIDATION_ERROR
+     :choices: YES, NO
+     :default: NO

-- **FAIL_IF_VALIDATION_ERROR=YES/NO**: Whether validation errors reported by the VALIDATE=YES open option should prevent the dataset from being opened.
+     Whether validation errors reported by
+     the :oo:`VALIDATE=YES` open option should prevent the dataset from being opened.
-  Default is NO.

 Creation Issues
 ---------------